OpenRefine/sample-extension/llm-provider-guide.md

 Documentation for managing LLM Provider which capatures the details of the AI service and configurations.

 ## Overview
-his guide explains how to configure an LLM Provider by specifying key details such as the model, API key, temperature, top-p, seed, and max tokens.
+This guide explains how to configure an LLM Provider by specifying key details such as the model, API key, temperature, top-p, seed, and max tokens.

 ## Configuration Fields